GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 but it restricts access to powerful browser features.
 For example, it’s possible to restrict use of device hardware such as the accelerometer, camera, or USB devices, or to restrict non-hardware features such as permission to go fullscreen or use synchronous `XMLHTTPRequest`.
 These restrictions can be applied to a top-level page (to avoid loaded scripts from attempting to use these features) or to subframed pages loaded in via an iframe.
-This restriction of API usage isn’t really about browser fingerprinting (for which see Chapter 4); it's about disallowing third-parties from doing intrusive things (such as using powerful APIs, popping up permissions windows, etc).
+This restriction of API usage isn’t really about browser [fingerprinting](/learn/privacy/fingerprinting/); it's about disallowing third-parties from doing intrusive things (such as using powerful APIs, popping up permissions windows, etc).
 This is defined by the Target Privacy Threat Model as ["intrusion"](https://w3cping.github.io/privacy-threat-model/#intrusion).

 A `Permissions-Policy` header is specified as a list of (feature, allowed origins) pairs, thus: